tonypilz/singleton/README.md

 In the example above all calls to `global::instance<T>().visitIfNotNull()` are deferred until the an instance of `T` becomes globally accessible.
 So constructing the `Logger` in line `3)` defers the call of line `1)` until `Settings` becomes globally accessible, which is in line `6)`.
 The construction of `Settings` in line `5)` makes a direct call in line in `2)` to `Logger::log` since an instance of `Logger` is at that point already globally accessible due to line `4)`.

 # Invalid Access Detection
-The attempt to access a global instance without a prior registration will cause an exception to be thrown by default.
+The attempt to access a global instance without a prior registration will by default cause an exception to be thrown.
 This default behaviour can be changed as follows:
 ```cpp

 void main(){